kube-compose/kube-compose/README.md

 NOTE1: if a Dockerfile does not have a `USER` instruction, then the user is inherited from the base image.
 This makes it very easy to run images as root.

-NOTE2: this may seem like a useless feature, since the deployer can have permissions to create pods running as any user.
-But the `user` property of a `docker-compose` service can only be properly implemented by setting runAsUser (and runAsGroup).
+NOTE2: this may seem like a useless feature, since the deployer can have permissions to create pods running as any user, in which case the user of the image is respected already.
+But the `user` property of a `docker-compose` service can only be properly implemented by setting runAsUser (and runAsGroup) and the `--run-as-user` flag will enable early errors when the deployer has insufficient permissions.

 ## Dynamic test configuration
+When running tests against a dynamic environment that runs in a shared namespace, the test configuration will need to be generated. `kube-compose` has a `get` command that could be used to retrieve the `.svc` hostnames of services, but some engineers may prefer using environment variables and templated strings to achieve this.

-When running tests against a dynamic environment, the test configuration will need to be generated.
-Suppose for example that a `docker-compose` service named `my-service` has been deployed to a Kubernetes namespace named `mynamespace`, and the environment id was set to `myenv`.
+Nevertheless, suppose for example that a `docker-compose` service named `my-service` has been deployed to a Kubernetes namespace named `mynamespace`, and the environment id was set to `myenv`.
 Then the command...
 ```bash
 kube-compose -e'myenv' get 'my-service' -o'{{.Hostname}}'
 ```